ant-media/ant-media-documentation/docs/get-started/enterprise-and-community-edition.md

 ## Supported Environments

-Ant Media Server runs on **Linux(Ubuntu)** and **MacOS**. it supports only x64 architecture.
-Ubuntu 18.04 is officially supported and auxiliary scripts are provided for Ubuntu 20.04 and CentOS 8.
-In addition, It's known that Ant Media Server is used on SUSE, Debian, RHLE distributions as well.
+Ant Media Server runs on **Linux(Ubuntu)** and **MacOS**. it supports both x64 and ARM architecture.
+Ubuntu 20.04, Ubuntu 22.04 and CentOS 8 are officially supported.
+In addition, It's known that Ant Media Server is used on SUSE, Debian, WSL, and RHLE distributions as well.

 ## Extensions